School of Social Welfare

 Diversity, Equity and Inclusion: We embrace the inherent worth of all people.
 By taking the position of cultural humility and applying the lens of intersectionality, we seek to develop and promote modes of anti-oppressive social work and dismantle structures of exclusion.

-Practice with Integrity: We demonstrate our integrity and trustworthiness as scholars, educators, practitioners, and community members by promoting social work values, ethical practice, and the process of critical reflection.
+Practice with Integrity: We demonstrate our integrity and trustworthiness as scholars, educators, practitioners, and community members by promoting social work values, ethical practice, and the process of critical reflection through authentic relationships with others.

-Multisystem Competency: We recognize that social, economic, and environmental injustices are the root causes of inequities and multiple strategies are necessary to address these.
-Our work integrates micro/macro social work and builds collaboration across systems and disciplines to create multi-level change.
+Multisystem Competency: We recognize that racial, social, economic, and ecological injustices are the root causes of inequities and that multiple strategies are necessary to address these.
+We see community and individual strengths as the foundation for systemic transformation.
+Our work integrates micro, mezzo, and macro social work approaches and aims to build collaboration across systems and disciplines to create change.

-Critical Perspective: We engage in deliberate and continuing examination of social conditions and solutions.
-We use critical inquiry to analyze and challenge existing structures and systems in order to advance the field and promote social, economic, and environmental justice.
+Critical Perspective: We use critical inquiry to analyze and challenge existing structures and systems to promote racial, social, economic, and ecological justice.
+We engage in deliberate and continuing examination of these social conditions to implement solutions.

 Our Promise

-With each relationship, we vow to be a true partner by providing a diverse, equitable and safe environment that encourages forward thinking and creates inclusive experiences that drive social change.
+With each relationship, we vow to be a true partner by providing an environment that encourages forward thinking and creates inclusive experiences that drive social change.

 As a School within a comprehensive, premier research university we strive to: